-Indian scholar leaves US after visa is revoked for allegedly supporting Hamas
+Indian scholar ‘self-deports’ from US after visa is revoked for allegedly ‘supporting Hamas’

 The homeland security department did not provide details of the activities Ranjani Srinivasan was allegedly involved in.